 1 Great Place to Stay: El Conquistador Resort

 One of the most fun things about the resort is not even an official attraction.
-Because the main resort is built on a steep cliff, access to the resort’s lower levels water’s edge is via a tram, or funicular, making every trip up and down a scenic adventure.
+The main resort is built on a steep cliff, with a funicular shuttling guests to the resort’s lower levels and water’s edge.
+The scenic ride is sure to be a hit with the kids.

 Standard rooms are large and include refrigerators and coffee makers.
 For more space and a resort within a resort atmosphere, choose La Casitas Village, where you have options of one, two, and three bedroom villas with kitchenettes.